 • the quality of the item at the beginning of the tenancy;

 • the overall state of the property at the commencement of the tenancy;

 • the size/extent and noticeability of the damage;

 • the cause of the damage;

 • the impact of the damage on future tenancies.

-Ultimately, it is unreasonable to think that properties will stay in the exact condition as they were in when they were let - a certain level of wear is to be expected which will increase over the length of the tenancy and with the number of occupants.
+Ultimately, it is unreasonable to think that properties will stay in the exact condition they were in when they were let - a certain level of wear is expected and will likely increase over the tenancy length and the number of occupants.